jinglescode/time-series-forecasting-pytorch/README.md

 ## Data preparation: normalizing raw data

-Machine learning algorithms that use [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) as an optimization technique require data to be scaled.
+Machine learning algorithms (such as our LSTM algorithm) that use [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) as the optimization technique require data to be scaled.
 This is due to the fact that the feature values in the model will affect the step size of the gradient descent, potentially skewing the LSTM model in unexpected ways.

 This is where **data normalization** comes in.
 Normalization can increase the accuracy of your model and help the gradient descent algorithm converge more quickly towards the target minima.
 By bringing the input data on the same scale and reducing its variance, none of the weights in the artificial neural network will be wasted on normalizing tasks, which means the LSTM model can more efficiently learn from the data and store patterns in the network.
 Furthermore, LSTMs are intrinsically sensitive to the scale of the input data.
 For the above reasons, it is crucial to normalize the data.

-Since stock prices can range from tens to hundreds and thousands - $40 to $160 in the case of IBM - we will perform normalization on the stock prices to narrow down the range of these values before feeding the data to the LSTM model.
-The following code snippets rescale the data to have a mean of 0 and the standard deviation is 1.
+Since stock prices can range from tens to hundreds and thousands - $40 to $160 in the case of IBM - we will perform normalization on the stock prices to standardize the range of these values before feeding the data to the LSTM model.
+The following code snippet rescales the data to have a mean of 0 and the standard deviation is 1.

+Append the following code block to your **project.py** file.

 <details>
 <summary>View codes</summary>